Gokul595/api_guard/README.md

 ### Registration

-This will create an user with the params and responds with access token, refresh token and access token expiry timestamp in response header.
+This will create an user and responds with access token, refresh token and access token expiry in the response header.

 Example request: